-These four terms can be broken up into two sets of two terms:
+These five terms can be broken up into two sets of two terms:

-- Classful and CIDR — these have to do with the size of networks as they are assigned from IANA.
+- Classful and Classless — these have to do with the size of networks as they are assigned from IANA.

 - FLSM and VLSM — these have to do with how you allocate your IP space within your networks.